 Thanks to Open Banking integrations, bank feeds can be safely imported directly into the accounting software.
 In the UK, Open Banking feeds are available for the nine largest CMA 9 banks.
 Moreover, Bank Feed software can import transactions from bank accounts and be categorised in the accounting software in just one click.

 Wherever possible, choose an accounting software that has automation features to enhance the finance team’s productivity.
-Software providers, such as Quickbooks and Xero, allow users to log assets, set their depreciation policy, and elaborate recurring journals.
+Software providers, such as QuickBooks and Xero, allow users to log assets, set their depreciation policy, and elaborate recurring journals.

 Another automation example is releasing prepayments for annual contracts so they are smoothed out over their respective periods.
 Manual prepayments adjustments and reconciliation schedules are time consuming, and differences often occur from manual entries.

 Bank reconciliation automation reduces the likelihood of duplicate payments to suppliers.
 This reconciliation can be faster by setting up rules to automatically post transactions with specific keywords to the relevant category, with the appropriate VAT rate.
-Another benefit is that bank lines are automatically matched to invoices by recognizing their supplier name and same value.
+Another benefit is that bank lines are automatically matched to invoices by recognising their supplier name and same value.

 Many leading cloud accounting providers integrate with third-party software tools through their own marketplaces via open APIs.
 Enabling CFOs to build their own app stacks aligned to the needs and nuances of their business.